 Have there been any consultation meetings?

 There are regular park planning meetings at which the subject of the building was discussed over the last few years.
-There was also a widely publicised, independently facilitated public consultation meeting in October 2017.
+There was also a widely publicised, independently facilitated public consultation meetings in October 2017 and March 2019.

 Are toilets really needed?